CiscoDevNet/terraform-provider-meraki/README.md

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

-To generate or update documentation, run `go generate`.
+More information about how the code generation works can be found in the [contribution guide](https://github.com/CiscoDevNet/terraform-provider-meraki/blob/main/CONTRIBUTING.md).

 ## Acceptance tests

-In order to run the full suite of Acceptance tests, run `make testall`.
+In order to run the full suite of acceptance tests, run `make testall`.
 Make sure the respective environment variables are set (e.g., `MERAKI_API_KEY`).

 Note: Acceptance tests create real resources.

 ```shell
 make testall
 ```

+More information about how the acceptance tests work can be found in the [contribution guide](https://github.com/CiscoDevNet/terraform-provider-meraki/blob/main/CONTRIBUTING.md).